YootTowerManagement/YootTower/Yoot_Saito_Alan_Kay_Interview/Yoot_Saito_Alan_Kay_Interview.md

 **Alan Kay:** A state of mind.
 It's like looking at a comic book and wondering if you could actually put a Shakespeare play in there, or something.

-**Alan Kay:** So what I am saying is a Dynabook, in the way I thought about it, particularly for children, is one that before anything else, it is a really sympathetic authoring system.
+So what I am saying is a Dynabook, in the way I thought about it, particularly for children, is one that before anything else, it is a really sympathetic authoring system.
 This duo we could make into a Dynabook if we had a really great authoring system for kids.

 **Alan Kay:** Because the whole theory behind doing the Dynabook, which I still think is a good theory, I keep on trying it out on people, that one of the most important things about printing and learning to read and write, is not just to exchange information, but we actually wind up thinking differently by getting those skills.